-While in Cuba, he won the First- Prize in four consecutive times at the Amadeo Roldan national classical saxophone competition (1992-1995)
+While in Cuba, Dr. Salvent won the First- Prize in four consecutive times at the "Amadeo Roldán" national classical saxophone competition (1992-1995)

-As a saxophonist he has played and toured in Sweden, Norway, Taiwan, United States, Ecuador, Mexico, Panama, Canada, Honduras, El Salvador, Dominican Republic, Guatemala, Cuba, Brasil and Argentina.
+As a saxophonist, he has played and toured in Sweden, Norway, Taiwan, Vietnam, Cambodia, United States, Ecuador, Mexico, Panamá, Canada, Honduras, El Salvador, Dominican Republic, Guatemala, Cuba, Brasil and Argentina.

-Besides his own original music project, Aldo Salvent currently often performs as a sideman with Grammy & Latin Grammy Nominated group PALO!, the Waldo Madera Jazz Quintet, Alfredo Chacón's Quartet and Brian Lynch's Spheres of Influences Band.
+Besides his own project "The Aldo Salvent Quintet," he often performs as a sideman with the Grammy & Latin Grammy Nominated group PALO!, the Waldo Madera Jazz Quintet, Alfredo Chacón's Quartet and Brian Lynch's Spheres of Influences Band.